- Management plans for fish-aggregating devices

-The FFA helps small island developing states (SIDS) to develop plans for managing FADs, which affect how fish behave and how many fish are caught.
+The FFA helps small island developing states (SIDS) to develop plans for managing fish-aggregating devices (FADs), which affect how fish behave and how many fish are caught.

 FADs are used to attract fish that naturally gather in dense schools so that less time is spent searching for them.
 This is particularly useful for highly migratory fish such as tuna.
 But FADs can:

 - reduce populations of bigeye and yellowfin tuna when purse-seine fishers catch juvenile fish that group around FADs

 - interfere with longline fishing, because they increase the risk fishing gear becoming entangled in the mooring ropes of FADs.

 What are FADs?

 Most are made by humans.
 They may be free-floating or anchored to the seabed.
 Examples are buoys, floats, netting, webbing, plastics, bamboo, logs, and whale sharks.

 In 2012, the Pew Environment Group estimated that the number of drifting FADs put into the oceans each year ranges from 47,000 to 105,000.

 FAD management plans consider: